sambos/ApacheSpark/README.md

 ** yarn.nodemanager.resource.memory-mb => Amount of physical memory allocated to containers ** yarn.scheduler.maximum-allocation-mb => max memory RM can allocate to a container

+### Tasks
+* Per spark documentation, the recommended # of tasks in a cluster is 2 to 3 times CPU cores.
+You can specify the parallelism with `spark.default.parallelism` as part of spark-submit job.